-Worship and prayer will begin at 5 pm, Sunday, January 12, at Higher Ground Ministries, 813 S. Kansas Ave.
-We continue through the night until transitioning to the Old Supreme Court Room of the capitol at 8 am on Monday.
+Worship and prayer began at 5 pm, Sunday, January 12, at Higher Ground Ministries, 813 S. Kansas Ave.
+We continued through the night until transitioning to the Old Supreme Court Room of the capitol at 8 am on Monday.
 The Old Supreme Court Room is in the south wing, third floor.
-Worship and prayer will continue non-stop during the day as legislators and other government officials meet.
+Worship and prayer continued non-stop during the day as legislators and other government officials met.

-Monday's other activities will include a 10 am prayerwalk, noon prayer gathering, and a workshop on prayer and fasting from 2:30 - 4:00 pm in capitol Room 112 North.
+Monday's other activities included a 10 am prayerwalk, noon prayer gathering, and two sessions of a workshop on prayer and fasting.
 See TransformTopekaKS.org for more information.

 Poll: Support for gay marriage hits high after rulingWASHINGTON — A record majority of Americans approve of same-sex marriage in the wake of two landmark Supreme Court decisions, a USA TODAY poll finds.
 But the high court's rulings that struck down provisions of the Voting Rights Act and tightened the rules on affirmative action aren't in sync with the public's views.

 Overall, views of the court soured after a term that ended last week with high-profile decisions over who can marry, how college admissions are judged and whether the nation is ready to move on from some civil rights protections on voting.

 The court's decisions that opened the door to gay marriage in California and struck down a law that barred federal benefits for same-sex couples may well have boosted support in a country that was already moving in favor of same-sex marriage.